dennishedback/descartify/README.md

     %%

-As previously explained, if _one_ group of generating sets cannot exactly represent the input tuples, cart-quot will determine the groups of generating sets whose combined cartesian product contains exactly those tuples.
+As previously explained, if _one_ group of generating sets cannot exactly represent the input tuples, `./quotient` will determine the groups of generating sets whose combined cartesian product contains exactly those tuples.
 If we were to store the output of `./product <sets` in a file called `prod` and then edit it (or otherwise filter the output, using grep, awk or some other